 Crooked Dice's 7TV set up:

 Apologies, can't quite remember what this one was.
 It was one of the first games in the participation area, I think maybe put on by Gripping Beast.
-Pretty, anyway.
+Looked great, anyway.

 A really big, very Warhammery-looking fantasy game next: